Quick answer

 Can I track prices for specific warehouses?

 Not automatically.
 Costco.com shows online prices only.
-Warehouse prices vary by location and aren't published online.
-You have to check in person.
+Warehouse prices vary by location and aren't published online, so you have to check in person or use receipt-based tracking.

 How often do Costco prices change?